klevu/jsv2-early-adopters/getting-started/1-hello-world/bigcommerce/README.md

 ## Make some Changes!

-Now you have Klevu functionality entirely hosted on your own infrastructure and are ready to make some more changes to customise your search results!
+Now you have Klevu functionality entirely hosted on your infrastructure and are ready to make some more changes to customize your search results!

 Next, let's [Add some Facets / Filters](/getting-started/2-facets/bigcommerce)